-high altitude is more fragile than at low altitudes.
-As a result, natural processes are and any a damage can be more long
+The environment at high altitude is more fragile than at low altitudes.
+As a result, natural processes are incredibly slow and any damage can be more long lasting.

 At home water, fuel, food supply and sewage disposal are rarely a concern for us.
 At high altitude we need to be responsible.
 What we do will affect the local people and others who visit the area after us.